GST in India

 This field requires that codes have at least 6 digits, so if you want to use shorter HSN codes you'll need to add HS codes as metafields or product tags.

-Does Shopify provide a GST-compliant invoice?
+Does Shopify provide a GST-compliant bill?